How many Spanish-speaking countries are there in the world? How Many People across the Globe know Spanish? Discover all.

 It is one of the official working languages in dozens of influential international organizations such as the European Union (EU), the United Nations (UN), the World Health Organisation (WHO), the World Trade Organisation (WTO), and a host of other worldwide institutions.

 Spanish Speaking Nations – Hispanic World

 There are 20 Spanish speaking countries worldwide.

 It is the official language or the de facto language of Spain, Mexico, Argentina, Colombia, Uruguay, Ecuador, Paraguay, Bolivia, Chile, Costa Rica, Cuba, Dominican Republic, Panama, Peru, Equatorial Guinea, El Salvador, Guatemala, Honduras, Nicaragua, and Venezuela.

-In addition to these 20 countries, It is the official language of Puerto Rico (an unincorporated territory of the United States) and commonly spoken in USA, Belize, Andorra, Gibraltar, etc.
+In addition to these 20 countries, It is the official language of Puerto Rico (an unincorporated territory of the United States).
+It is commonly spoken in the USA, Belize, Andorra, Gibraltar, etc.

 How many people speak Spanish in the world?

 According to Instituto Cervantes, Spanish is a language spoken by more than 572 million people in the world today.

 - A second or third language (L2 or L3), and

 - Students of all ages who do not live in Hispanic countries but have learned Spanish.